tordne/Udacity-server-config/README.md

 * **Cronyd** CentOS uses crony as standard, it is more reliable, faster, more accurate than ntpd.
 It also doesn't need any open ports to synchronise with online timeservers.

 For These reasons I decided to create a server on [OVH](https://www.ovh.co.uk) and host our previous projects on the VPS.
 OVH has several choices for your VPS, in this instance we will use the basic [VPS SSD 1](https://www.ovh.co.uk/vps/vps-ssd.xml)

+We will use the latest available packages and standards including:

+* http2 : HTTP 2.0 - faster, simpler, more secure
+* Apache2.4.33 : latest package supporting http2
+* WSGI : supporting Python3.6
+* Cronyd : faster, more accurate, less memory & cpu intensive Network Time Protocol
+* Python3.6 : python2.x is ending its livetime in less than 24 months
+* LetsEncrypt : Free and secure HTTPS

 ## My VPS Configuartions
 ### Public IP